crownstone/website/_posts/2015-01-23-programming-the-nrf51822-with-the-st-link.md

 If your target does not have pins to break out UART, it might be worth to first try and start experimenting with the RFduino.
 That board has enough pins broken out, to see what for example the Crownstone code is actually doing.
 For example if you combine a SoftDevice with the wrong bootloader, you will see proper error messages.
-If you know how to hook up `gdb` over OpenOCD, please feel free to file an issue at <https://github.com/dobots/bluenet/> and I will be happy to update this guide.
+If you know how to hook up `gdb` over OpenOCD, please feel free to file an issue at <https://github.com/crownstone/bluenet/> and we will be happy to update this guide.